 After the summer growth spurt, deciduous hedges, like beech and hornbeam, need to be pruned before the leaves change colour and fall.
 September is the best month to do it.

 Deciduous hedges are best pruned with secateurs, rather than with a hedge trimmer or shears.
 Their large leaves can turn brown if cut in two by rough trimming.
 Using secateurs to prune more carefully results in a dense and attractive hedge.

-Here’s how to prune hornbeam and beech in autumn.
+Here’s how to prune hornbeam and beech in late summer or autumn.

 You Will Need